 What is the minimum wage

-The government sets a minimum amount workers must get paid on average for the hours they work.
+The government sets a minimum amount you must get paid on average for the hours you work.
 This is called the National Minimum Wage (NMW) or the National Living Wage (NLW) if you’re aged 25 or over.

 Current rates for the minimum wage

-The minimum wage rate varies depending on your age and whether you are an apprentice.
+The minimum wage rate varies depending on your age and whether you're an apprentice.

 |Wage band||Rates from 1 April 2019|